Position in the ranking is based on each scientist’s D-index using data compiled from

 affiliated with University of Milan.

-publications for top scientists in University of Milan is 25,089 with the
+publications for the best scientists in University of Milan is 39,064 with the

 The University of Milan (Università degli Studi di Milano) is a public teaching and research university in Milan, Italy.
 Established in 1924, it is one of the best universities in Italy in both overall academic performance and in specific subject areas.
 Also called UniMi or Statale, it is among the largest universities in Europe, one that consistently maintains one of the lowest student-lecturer ratios in the country, too.